 Ever fascinated by the sharp-looking images of stunning landscapes and wondered if you could create the same?
-Then you must try the Canon EF-S 24mm f/2.8 STM Lens to capture these stunning photos.
+Then you must try the Canon EF-S 24mm f/2.8 STM to capture these stunning photos.

 It comes with a micro-stepping drive that keeps aperture changes silent.
-If you love gazing at the moon and stars, then this lens is ideal for capturing the brilliant night sky.
+If you love gazing at the moon and stars, this lens is ideal for capturing the brilliant night sky.
 The strong focus on this lens makes it a cakewalk to click portraits too.
 Since this weighs only 4.41ounces, your camera weight drops significantly, making it optimal for functions and parties.

-- Sharp images
+- Takes Sharp images

-- Great wide-angle shots
+- Clicks great wide-angle shots